Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 General Handling and Storage

 Always hang leather jackets and coats on padded hangers to maintain their shape.
-Store suede items in breathable garment bags, never in plastic which can trap moisture and cause mildew.
+Store suede items in breathable garment bags – never in plastic, which can trap moisture and cause mildew.

 Keep leather and suede away from direct sunlight, which can cause fading and drying.
-When not wearing your items, store them in a cool, dry place with good air circulation.
+When you’re not wearing your items, store them in a cool, dry place with good air circulation.

 Never store leather or suede clothing when wet.
-Allow items to dry naturally at room temperature, away from direct heat sources like radiators or hair dryers which can cause cracking and warping.
+Allow items to dry naturally at room temperature, away from direct heat sources like radiators or hair dryers, which can cause cracking and warping.

 Avoid overcrowding your closet.
 Leather and suede need space to “breathe” and prevent unnecessary creasing or shape distortion.